axiomeval/digitalgarden/src/site/notes/pages/3 Resources/Zettelkasten/Reference Notes/DigitalGarden.md

 # AxiomEval
 ## An emergence of ideas, mental models, structure and truth

 This is a site where a structure of thought, mental models, arguments and enlightenment will emerge over time.
-There is no top-down only or bottom-up only dogma, it will probably be a structure of building blocks and compositions of them.
+There is no top-down only or bottom-up only dogma, it will be a structure of building blocks and compositions of them.

-Random test of links [[pages/3 Resources/Zettelkasten/Reference Notes/Heterarchial|Heterarchial]]

 ## Where to go
 - [[pages/2 Areas/^ MOC Concepts|^ MOC Concepts]]